 |Lenovo IdeaTab S6000F|

-Some of the devices that are able to install the BBC iPlayer Android app experience less critical bugs with video downloading.
+Apart from the models listed above, we try to make our download feature available on devices running Android 4.1 and above and Amazon Fire OS 4 and above.
+However, some of the devices that are able to install the BBC iPlayer Android and Amazon Fire app can experience less critical bugs with video downloading.
 Rather than disable the feature for those users, we think that any video download experience is better than nothing.
 Here is a list of devices that we know have significant problems:

 |All devices running Android Operating System KitKat (version 4.4 or above)||Occasionally a downloaded video will freeze or the screen will go black, but audio will continue.|